5 Steps to Get You Hired as an English Teacher Abroad

 Traveling to other countries – specifically ones that are much different than your own – will show interviewers that you have the guts to step outside of your culture and the interest to learn about other ways of life.

-A couple of weeks ago the question of traveling in your twenties was discussed here on Studenomics.
 If you want to dramatically improve your chances of teaching abroad, you must travel in your twenties.

 Do whatever you can to get abroad while you’re in college.
 Study abroad programs are great because they give you a chance to live somewhere for an extended period of time and you’ll get to test the waters and see if you could live there for a year or two.